A mutation-selection model for general genotypes with recombination: Definition of the dynamical system

+A solution is an $\H^{+}$-valued function $\rho$ that is continuous with respect to the Wasserstein metric and therefore with respect to the topology of weak convergence of measures and satisfies \eqref{E:dynam} for all $t \ge 0$.
 Equation \eqref{E:dynam} involves the integration of a measure-valued function, and such an integral can have a number of different meanings.
-We require only the following notion: If $\eta: \bR_+ \to \H$ is a a Borel function, then for $t \ge 0$ the integral $\I_{t}=\int_{0}^{t}\eta_{s} \, ds$ is the element of $\H$ satisfying
+We require only that if $\eta: \bR_+ \to \H$ is a Borel function, then for $t \ge 0$ the integral $\int_{0}^{t}\eta_{s} \, ds$ is the element of $\H$ satisfying, for every Borel $ A \subseteq \M $,

 This integral certainly exists (and is unique) if the function $\eta$ is continuous with respect to the topology of weak convergence of measures.
-For more information about integration on infinite dimensional spaces, see chapter 2 of \cite{MR0453964}.
+For more information about integration on infinite dimensional spaces, see Chapter 2 of \cite{MR0453964}.